MicrosoftDocs/azure-devops-docs/docs/report/guidance/team-velocity.md

 ### Pre-requisites
 In order to add a Velocity widget to a dashboard, you must have the following in place:
 - Installed the [Analyics Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics).
 You must be an account owner or a member of the [Project Collection Administrator group](../../setup-admin/add-administrator-tfs.md) to add extensions.
 - [Added the widget to a dashboard](../add-widget-to-dashboard.md).
-You must be a [team administrator](../../work/scale/manage-team-assets.md#add-team-admin) or have [permissions to add and edit dashboards](../dashboards.md#set-permissions).
+You must be a [team administrator](../../work/scale/add-team-administrator.md)or have [permissions to add and edit dashboards](../dashboards.md#set-permissions).

 > [!NOTE]
 > While the Velocity widget uses the Analytics data store, access to the data store for other report purposes is not supported at this time.